-Listen For The Squeaking Brake Sounds found later in this manual.
-The sound itself is a stored record on the ProtoSounds® software chip and will always play the same brake sound for the same three second length each time the voltage is reduced from high to low.
+ProtoSound® equipped engines feature the ability to play the sound of squeaking brakes whenever your engine slows in speed.
+There are two settings for activating the squeaking brake sounds.
+The default setting allows the brake sounds to play while the engine is in forward or reverse and the transformer throttle is lowered from a high setting (greater than 14v) to a low setting (less than 8v).
+The second setting requires that a bell button be used to "arm" the brake feature and is explained in more detail in the "Activating Freight Yard Sounds" section found later in this manual.
+The sound itself is a stored recording on the ProtoSounds® software chip and will always play the same brake sound for the same three second length each time the voltage is reduced from high to low.
 Some practice may be required to synchronize the playing of the brake sounds with the movement of the engine.
 It is not uncommon for the engine to stop before the brake sound is completed.
 Operators will find that by coordinating the movement of the throttle setting from 8 volts to off will allow the engine to maintain its movement while the brake sounds play.
-Note: The brake sounds will not be heard if the transformer throttle is not set above 14 volts and/or not reduced below 8 volts.
+Note: The brake sounds will not be heard if the transformer throttle is not set above 14 volts, then reduced below 8 volts.